cpmech/gosl/doc/InstallationOnWindows.md

 3. COMPILE SUITESPARSE
     1. Download
     2. Build SuiteSparse
+4. INSTALL PYTHON-XY
-4. INSTALL GO (GOLANG)
+5. INSTALL GO (GOLANG)
-    1. Download Go 1.6.3 (or newer)
+    1. Download Go
-    2. Install from source (patch and compile)
-    3. Set environment variables
+    2. Set environment variables
-5. (OPTIONAL) INSTALL PYTHON
 6. INSTALL GOSL

 ## 1 INSTALL COMPILATION TOOLS

 The videos [published here](https://www.youtube.com/watch?v=9vFODRZTBcc&list=PLk1POg2YgVEI8OMZ-EOlfJGK0YWxY9-sL) may guide the steps listed below; but note that the directory *GoslDeps* has to be renamed as *Gosl*.
-Three videos are of relevance to this section:
+Three videos are of relevance to this section (note that the videos show the old path for Gosl; `C:\Gosl` must be used now):

 1. YouTube [Download packages](https://youtu.be/9vFODRZTBcc)
 2. YouTube [Install tools](https://youtu.be/dLyoGflSFTI)